carbonblack/carbon-black-cloud-sdk-python/docs/watchlists-feeds-reports.rst

 the chances of confusing two or more Reports with each other.
 Carbon Black Cloud will generate unique ``id`` values for each report, but does not enforce any uniqueness constraint on the ``title`` of reports.

 Alternatively, we can update an existing report, adding more IOCs and/or replacing existing ones.
-Note that we have to find a report associated with a watchlist by looking in its ``reports`` collection.
+To find an existing report associated with a watchlist, you must look in the watchlist's ``reports`` collection.

 Adding the Report to a Watchlist
 ++++++++++++++++++++++++++++++++